Dim-void/Dim-void/README.md

 - 👋 Hi, I’m @Dim-void
 - 👀 I’m interested in singing
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning "angular for web"
 - 💞️ I’m looking to collaborate on lockchain
 - 📫 How to reach me dark.vectors@gmail.com